BenNesson/DevBlog/content/posts/scarlet/index.md

     The zookeeper ran elevated and launched the protocol server with a restricted token.
 That mechanism was somehow causing the permissions issue that was causing `QueryDosDeviceW` to fail.
 That's the breakdown I needed to understand.

-Then I tracked down the code we used to launch restricted processes, looked it over (understanding very little of it), and duplicated enough of it into the Parent Thing that I could successfully replicate the same failure in the Child Thing that was causing our problems in the protocol server.
+Then I tracked down the code we used to launch restricted processes, looked it over (understanding… _some_ of it), and duplicated enough of it into the Parent Thing that I could successfully replicate the same failure in the Child Thing that was causing our problems in the protocol server.

 The reason I made these Things is that they were a _hell_ of a lot easier to debug and rev on than a whole entire server installation.
 I didn't have to change the run-as user's permissions and restart the whole server (a process which took tens of minutes), I could just run the Parent Thing from an elevated/non-elevated command prompt.

 That ease of iteration let me determine that out of the three things we did to make a Restricted Security Token:
-  - Deny a couple user groups, including the Administrators group
+  1. Deny a couple user groups, including the Administrators group
-  - Disable all privileges except one
+  2. Disable all privileges except one
-  - Some kind of DACL thing I never understood (and never needed to)
+  3. Some kind of DACL thing I never understood (and never needed to)

 The only one that mattered was denying the Administrators group.
-If the Parent Thing didn't disable privileges, the problem still happened.
-If it _didn't_ do the DACL thing, the Child Thing wouldn't work at all.
-But denying the Administrators group meant the problem occurred, and _not_ denying it meant the problem _didn't_.
+If the Parent Thing didn't disable those privileges (thing 2), the problem still happened—so that didn't matter.
+If it didn't do the DACL thing (thing 3), the Child Thing wouldn't work at all—so that _had_ to happen no matter what.

-And in either case, running the Parent Thing from a non-admin command prompt meant the bug behavior didn't repro—just like how the original bug wouldn't repro if the Run-As user was not an administrator.
+But denying the Administrators group meant the problem occurred, and _not_ denying it meant the problem _didn't_—so that was the determining factor.
+(And in either case, running the Parent Thing from a non-admin command prompt meant the bug behavior didn't repro—just like how the original bug wouldn't repro if the Run-As user was not an administrator.)

 I had a minimal repro demonstrating the same (or at least isomorphic) behavior.

 ### The Bottom of the Rabbit Hole
 Okay, then what was happening when the parent process was elevated, but the child process wasn't?
 All I was getting from `QueryDosDeviceW` was `ERROR_ACCESS_DENIED`, which was not especially informative.
 Searching online did little to illuminate anything, because we were pretty deep into territory that most folks steer clear of, and pretty far off the rails as far as what Microsoft has actually documented.
 About all I could nail down was that, as mentioned above, `ERROR_ACCESS_DENIED` meant… well, that access was denied.

 So, deeper still.
 Via some aggressive debugging and disassembling, I started poking around _inside_ `QueryDosDeviceW`.
 What I found was that one of the first things it does is call `NtOpenDirectoryObject` to open `\??`, which is a path prefix that represents kind of the root of all device objects on the system.

 But importantly, the Windows Object Manager translates `\??` into something different on a per-user, per-session, per-lots-of-stuff basis—including _whether the process token is elevated_.

 What this means is that a program that calls `NtOpenDirectoryObject` on `\??` will be pointed at a _different object_ when run elevated than when run non-elevated.
 And importantly, if an elevated parent creates a security token that denies the Administrators group and uses it to run a child, and that child calls `NtOpenDirectoryObject` on `\??`, it gets _the same object_ as the elevated parent gets with its unrestricted token.

 In other words—and this is the very beating heart of the bug—the Windows Object Manager _still sees the Restricted token as an elevated token_.

 This is the crux of things because, critically, looking up these paths manually in WinObj and examining their Access Control Lists?
-The ACL for the path that the _non-elevated process_ gets back from `NtOpenDirectoryObject` includes the user account (meaning the user account has explicit access to that path).
+I discovered that the ACL for the path that the _non-elevated process_ gets back from `NtOpenDirectoryObject` includes the user account (meaning the user account has explicit access to that path).
 But the ACL for the path the _elevated_ process gets back _doesn't_ include the user account.
 That ACL only includes _the Administrators group_.
-That is, the user account only has access to the elevated process's path _through membership in the Administrators group_.
+That is, the user account only has access to the path that the elevated process gets from that `NtOpenDirectoryObject` call _through membership in the Administrators group_—the exact thing we denied when we created the token.

 | Token                 | \\??
 Path | Path Accessed Via    | Can Access? |
 | --------------------- | --------- | -------------------- | ----------- |